2017 Hurricanes

 Public Assistance

 FEMA’s Public Assistance program provides federal assistance to state, tribal, territorial, local governments, and certain types of private nonprofit (PNP) organizations so that communities can quickly respond to and recover from Major Disasters or Emergencies.
 Through the program, FEMA provides supplemental federal disaster grant assistance to States and local governments as well as certain PNP organizations for debris removal, life-saving emergency protective measures, and the repair, replacement, or restoration of disaster-damaged facilities.
-The PA program also encourages the protection of these damaged facilities from future events by providing additional assistance for cost-effective hazard mitigation measures during the recovery process.
-The federal share of assistance is not less than 75 percent of the eligible cost.
+The PA program also encourages the protection of these damaged facilities from future events by providing additional assistance with cost-effective hazard mitigation measures during the recovery process.

 Summary